moraroy/NonSteamLaunchers-On-Steam-Deck/README.md

-You can also right click and add it to steam and jump in gaming mode and launch it as long as you have set it "Executuable".
+You can also right click and add it to steam and jump in gaming mode and launch it as long as you have set it "Executable".